Rupeshkotha/Queuectl/readme.md

 ### Database Design
 QueueCTL relies on solid SQLite database that maintains data integrity even if you have to restart the app.
 The schema is deﬁned with 3 main tables:

-1. **Jobs Table**: he primary source of active jobs, containing all job data needed to run it– such as the command to execute, its current state, how many retry attempts it has had and timestamps.
-The `available_at` field supports deferred job execution, and the `exit_code` holds the executed command's exit code.
+1. **Jobs Table**: The primary source of active jobs, containing all job data such as the command to execute, its current state, how many retry attempts it has had and timestamps etc. The `available_at` field supports deferred job execution, and the `exit_code` holds the executed command's exit code.

 2. **Dead Letter Queue (DLQ)**: A special table to store the failed jobs after all retry attempts.
 It’s the safety blanket of the process, and it means that the admins never lose sight of the problematic jobs and may take a closer look on them, or even requeue them.